-CymaBay Therapeutics, Inc. is focused on developing therapies to treat metabolic diseases with high unmet medical need, including serious rare and orphan disorders.
+CymaBay Therapeutics, Inc. is focused on developing therapies to treat diseases with high unmet medical need, including serious rare and orphan disorders.
 Our two key clinical development candidates are MBX-8025 and arhalofenate.

-We are currently developing MBX-8025 for the treatment of various orphan lipid and liver diseases.
-In an earlier Phase 2 clinical study conducted in patients with mixed dyslipidemia, MBX-8025 demonstrated favorable effects on cholesterol, triglycerides and markers of liver health.
+We are currently developing MBX-8025 for the treatment of various orphan liver and lipid diseases.
+In May 2016, we announced results from a Phase 2 clinical study of MBX-8025 in patients with primary biliary cholangitis (PBC).
+The study was intended to enroll approximately 75 patients with PBC who had an inadequate response to ursodiol and randomize them to receive either placebo or MBX-8025 (either 50 mg or 200 mg) once-daily for 12 weeks.
+Despite the occurrence of three cases of asymptomatic, reversible transaminase elevations (two in the 200 mg and one in the 50 mg cohorts), data from 26 patients that completed between 2 and 12 weeks of dosing demonstrated that treatment with MBX-8025 resulted in statistically significant reductions in the primary endpoint of alkaline phosphatase (ALP).
+The mean decreases from baseline in ALP for the 50 and 200 mg dose groups were 57% and 62%, respectively, vs. 0.37% for placebo (p < 0.0001 for both).
+We made the decision to discontinue the study early after review of safety and efficacy data demonstrated clear proof-of-concept and need for further dose reduction to optimize clinical safety and efficacy.
+We intend to initiate a dose-ranging Phase 2 trial of MBX-8025 at lower doses in patients with PBC.
 In March 2016, we announced data from a second Phase 2 clinical study evaluating MBX-8025 in 13 patients with homozygous familial hypercholesterolemia (HoFH).
 Five patients in this study experienced what we believe was a clinically meaningful maximal decrease in low density lipoprotein (LDL-C) of greater than 20% with three of them having decreases greater than 30%.
 However, given the variability in responses observed in this study, including a number of patients that did not experience a decrease in LDL-C, we believe additional proof-of-concept data would be warranted before determining whether or not to advance to a registration study of MBX-8025 in patients with HoFH.
-In November 2015, we initiated a double-blind, placebo-controlled Phase 2 study of MBX-8025 in patients with primary biliary cholangitis (PBC), formerly referred to as primary biliary cirrhosis.
-In this study, approximately 75 patients with PBC who have had an inadequate response to ursodiol are to be enrolled and randomized to receive either placebo or MBX-8025 (either 50 mg or 200 mg) for 12 weeks.
-The primary endpoint will be the change in alkaline phosphatase, and the study is expected to include patients from the U.S., as well as Canada, Germany, Poland and U.K. We expect this study to be completed by the end of 2016.
 We also believe that MBX-8025 could have utility in the treatment of severe hypertriglyceridemia (SHTG) and the more prevalent, but high unmet need, indication of nonalcoholic steatohepatitis (NASH).
 We have obtained orphan-drug designations for MBX-8025 in both HoFH and SHTG (Frederickson type I or V hyperlipoproteinemia).